Grandview Heights, Ohio

-Grandview Heights, or simply Grandview, is a city in Franklin County, Ohio, United States.
+Grandview Heights is a city in Franklin County, Ohio, United States.
 The population was 8,085 at the 2020 census.

+History

 The city was originally part of Marble Cliff, one of the first suburbs of Columbus, which settled as a community in 1890 and incorporated as the "Hamlet of Marble Cliff" in 1901.
 Grandview Heights became a separate village in 1906, and a city in 1931.